 Ready to be out of the rain, Roy & I headed over to cousin Mark & husband Paul’s home for dinner with my elderly Uncle Sandy, who is being lovingly cared for by my cousins & Paul.
 I happily happened to be with them a few years ago when Mark & Paul got their matching wedding anniversary rings.
 These guys are truly married!…irrespective of if or when or how it’s legal.
 My brother John & his late partner Alan were ‘married’ in the same way – monogamously bonded for many years.

 No doubt you’re getting the connection by now.
 There is alot of diversity in our primate family around sexuality.
 The amazing thing is that we human primates have evolved the capacity to be aware of & accept this natural variety in our coupling behavior.
-Thank you Mr. President for affirming our primate nature!
+Thank you, President Obama, for affirming our primate nature!